Makassan contact with Australia: Economic

 Some Yolngu communities of Arnhem Land appear to have transitioned their economies from being largely land-based to largely sea-based, following the introduction of Makassar technologies such as dug-out canoes, which were highly prized.
 These seaworthy boats, unlike the traditional Yolngu bark canoes, allowed the people to fish the ocean for dugongs and sea turtles.
 Macknight notes that both the dug-out canoe and shovel-nosed spear found in Arnhem Land were based on Macassarese prototypes.
+Yolngu communities also learned ironworking techniques from the Makassarese, which allowed for the manufacture of the canoes and spears.

 Language

 A Makassan pidgin became a lingua franca along the north coast, not just between Makassan and Aboriginal people, but also as a language of trade among different Aboriginal groups, who were brought into greater contact with each other by the seafaring Makassar culture.
 Words from the Makassarese language (related to Javanese and Malay) can still be found in Aboriginal language varieties of the north coast.
 Examples include rupiah (money), jama (work), and balanda (white person).
 The latter was adopted into the Makassar language via the Malay term orang belanda (referring to Dutch person).

+In 2012, a huge painting by Gulumbu Yunupingu titled Garrurru (Sail) was installed at the Australian National University's Hedley Bull Centre for World Politics.
+The word garrurru is the Yolngu word for "sail", and derives from the Makassan word for sailcloth.